Zaffe24/AS_VASAseq_sc_pipeline/README.md

 ```

 #### Output
-This will generate for each cell a .tsv file with PSI values for each splicing node stored in **`Whippet/Quant/Single_Cell/Unpooled`**.
+For each cell, a .tsv file with PSI values for all splicing nodes will be generated and stored in **`Whippet/Quant/Single_Cell/Unpooled`**.

 > [!TIP]
 > Again, after completion of this module we suggest moving all the output files to a patient/sample-labeled subfolder.